cdump/evmole/README.md

 This library extracts [function selectors](https://docs.soliditylang.org/en/latest/abi-spec.html#function-selector) and arguments from Ethereum Virtual Machine (EVM) bytecode, even for unverified contracts.

-- JavaScript, Rust and Python implementations
+- JavaScript, Rust and Python libraries
-- Clean code with zero external dependencies (py & js)
+- Clean code with minimal external dependencies
 - [Faster and more accurate](#Benchmark) than other existing tools
 - Tested on Solidity and Vyper compiled contracts